We Stand for People Over Profit.

 - Really, you don’t collect my browsing history?

 Mozilla doesn’t know as much as you’d expect about how people browse the web.
 As a browser maker, that’s actually a big challenge for us.
-That is why we’ve built opt-in tools, such as Firefox Pioneer, which allows interested users to give us insight into their web browsing.
-If you sync your browsing history across Firefox installations, we don’t know what that history is - because it’s encrypted by your device.
+That is why we’ve built opt-in tools, which allow interested users to give us insight into their web browsing.
+If you sync your browsing history across Firefox installations, we don’t know what that history is — because it’s encrypted by your device.

 - It seems like every company on the web is buying and selling my data.
 You’re probably no different.